MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/migrate-cluster-new-hardware.md

 ## Run the migration script

 The following PowerShell script `Robocopy_Remote_Server_.ps1` uses Robocopy to copy VM files and their dependent directories and metadata from the source to the destination cluster.
-This script has been modified from  from the original script on TechNet at: [Robocopy Files to Remote Server Using PowerShell and RoboCopy](https://gallery.technet.microsoft.com/scriptcenter/Robocoy-Files-to-Remote-bdfc5154).
+This script has been modified from the original script on TechNet at: [Robocopy Files to Remote Server Using PowerShell and RoboCopy](https://gallery.technet.microsoft.com/scriptcenter/Robocoy-Files-to-Remote-bdfc5154).

 Robocopy supports file copy over SMB with compression using the `/compress` switch for Windows Server 2019 and later.
-When compression is used, inline whitespace compression to file transfers is applied, removing congestion and copy time.
+When compression is used, inline whitespace compression to file transfers is applied, reducing congestion and copy time.
 Depending on the file format and I/O pattern, the performance increase can be up to fourfold.
 For more information, see the [Windows Blogs](https://blogs.windows.com/windowsexperience/2020/09/02/announcing-windows-server-vnext-preview-build-20206/) post and [KB4571748](https://support.microsoft.com/help/4571748/windows-10-update-kb4571748).

 The script copies all VM VHD, VHDX, and VMCX files to your destination cluster for a given Cluster Shared Volume (CSV).
 One CSV is migrated at a time.

 The migration script is run locally on each source server to leverage the benefit of RDMA and fast network transfer.
-Do the following:

-1. Run the following script on each Windows Server source server.
+To do this:

 1. Make sure each destination cluster node is set to the CSV owner for the destination CSV.